apify/apify-camunda-integration/README.md

 In case you want to choose a specific version, you can find their `docker-compose.yaml` files in [Camunda's official repository](https://github.com/camunda/camunda-distributions/tree/main/docker-compose/versions).

+> **Note:** When developing this connector, we used the [Camunda 8.7](https://github.com/camunda/camunda-distributions/releases/download/docker-compose-8.7/docker-compose-8.7.zip) version.

 ### 2. Clone and Build the Connector

 Clone this repository and build the connector: